oberstet/SRDP/eds/README.md

 Note that other composite types like *dictionary* of *vectors* are not supported.

+> FIXME: We can allow fixed length vectors and dictionaries as dictionary elements.

 #### Vectors

 The number of elements contained in each register must be specified using the `count` attribute.
 A scalar type register has a `count` of `1`.